SergeDmi/ConfocalGN/README.md

 Code modified from Octave's :
 - randg
 - gamrnd

-see tiffread.m ; octave_randg.m ; gamrnd_simpl.m for licencing information.
+See tiffread.m ; octave_randg.m ; gamrnd_simpl.m for licencing information.

 This code was developped by Serge Dmitrieff in 2016 in EMBL, with the support of François Nédélec. http://biophysics.fr